 | led_intensity | 0 | Device LEDs are Off |

-If manually entering setting, the property value must be given in intensity percentage:
+If manually entering the setting, the property value must be given as an intensity percentage, either

 For devices that do not contain the LED Intensity persistent property, the following message will be posted to the Device Manager UI: